-- 4.1.1 The Committee met on the 24 January 2018 and the Assistant Director (Finance and Estates) presented the draft proposals for the 2018/19 council tax setting and General Fund budget. - 4.1.2 The Committee were reminded that the report was before them as a Budget and Policy framework item and any comments will be incorporated into the final budget that the Executive would consider for recommendation to Council in February.
+- 4.1.1 The Committee met on the 24 January 2018 and the Assistant Director (Finance and Estates) presented the draft proposals for the 2018/19 council tax setting and General Fund budget that had been approved by the Executive. - 4.1.2 The Committee were reminded that the report was before them as a Budget and Policy framework item and any comments will be incorporated into the final budget that the Executive would consider for recommendation to Council in February.
 The Committee did not recommend any changes to the draft budget.